aratim/REST-Web-Service/README.rst

 Steps to setup the system on Ubuntu server
 -------------------------------------------
-Create a basic ubuntu 12.04 cloud server with 2 GB RAM.
+Create a basic Ubuntu 12.04 cloud server with 2 GB RAM.

 Login to the server and run the following commands: